vaibhavkrsi/User-Authentication-System/README.md

 Visit this website to install xampp https://www.apachefriends.org/download.html

-<h5>Login authentication system using HTML, CSS for frontend and PHP for backend and for database MySQL.
+<h5>Login authentication system using HTML, CSS for frontend and PHP for backend and for database MySQL.</h5>

 ![Screenshot (304)](https://user-images.githubusercontent.com/85220679/228901401-8cc178d6-36dc-42af-a5da-d6b50484c23f.png)

 Using xampp for php